TheMEMOLab/Bio326-NMBU/Doc/BestPracticesOrionHPC.md

 gn-2           1         gpu        idle 64     2:16:2 257710        0      1 cpu_amd, none
 gn-3           1         gpu        idle 64     2:16:2 257710        0      1 cpu_amd, none
 ```
-In this case, the State column showed the status of the node.
+In this case, the *State* column shows the status of the node.
 It means, how many resources can be allocated per node, in this example there are 4 different status:

 * allocated: The node has been allocated to one or more jobs.
 * completing* : All jobs associated with this node are in the process of COMPLETING.
 This node state will be removed when all of the job's processes have terminated